 2019/2020 Grant Acquittal (Word)

 2019/2020 Grant Acquittal (PDF)

 Previous Grant Recipients:

 Community groups and not-for-profit organisations may apply for funding for projects or activities that have a focus on benefiting communities within the Shire of Manjimup.

 Individuals or community groups may apply for up to $5,000 to assist with the hosting of an event.
 Funding requests need to be directly tied to marketing and promotional costs.

 The Shire of Manjimup seeks to support events which target a broad audience, such as state, interstate and international visitors.
 If satisfactory funding applications exceed grant money available, Council will prioritise supporting events that will market and promote the Shire to a target population residing beyond the South West or Great Southern boundaries.

-An incorporated body or an incorporated body may submit an application for funds to support a youth group.
-The Shire also aims to support a chaplaincy program within the Shire of Manjimup.
+An incorporated body or an unincorporated body may submit an application for funds to support a youth group.

 For the purposes of the Shire of Manjimup Community Fund Program, 'Youth' are defined as young people between the ages of 12 and 25 years inclusive.